Many or all companies we feature compensate us. Compensation and editorial

 How to increase your chances of HELOC approval

-There are several steps you can take to increase your chances of getting approved for a larger HELOC with better loan terms:
+You can take several steps to increase your chances of getting approved for a larger HELOC with better loan terms:

 • Improve your credit score: You can increase your score by paying your bills on time each month and paying down high credit card balances.
 You can also review your credit reports for errors.

-• Lower your DTI ratio: A lower DTI means you have less debt relative to your income.
-You can lower your DTI by paying down existing debts, increasing your income, or a combination of both.
+• Lower your DTI: A lower DTI means you have less debt relative to your income.
+You can lower your DTI by paying down debts, increasing your income, or a combination of both.

 • Increase your home’s value: Making smaller upgrades around your house before your appraisal can increase its value and, in return, your borrowing potential.
 This could include landscaping your yard for curb appeal, making energy-efficient upgrades, and replacing old carpets.